Perfect long exposure with physical ND filters

 The exposure time used for LE of moving water depends on the speed of movement.
 This is my usual set of times:

-1. Waterfalls and sea flowing over rocks to give ‘lines’ of water: 1/5s
+- Waterfalls and sea flowing over rocks to give ‘lines’ of water: 1/5s

-2. Heavy seas on rocks to give the ‘mist’ effect: 1-2 minutes
+- Heavy seas on rocks to give the ‘mist’ effect: 1-2 minutes

-3. Urban rivers and lakes and flat seas to give a mirror effect: 4 minutes
+- Urban rivers and lakes and flat seas to give a mirror effect: 4 minutes

 Working with ND filters

-This is a non-intuitive process.
-Starting from the shutter speed without filters, you have to calculate the strength of ND needed to get you the required time with filters.
-The way you typically do it is to use an app like Photopills on your phone.
+The way you typically do it is to determine the correct shutter speed without ND filters, and then use an app like Photopills on your phone to find the right ND filter(s).
 The process is very clumsy.
 You have to set the initial shutter speed, and try increasing ND filters until you get the long exposure time you want.
 Doing this on a windswept or freezing cold beach is very tedious and also fraught with errors.

-For me, at least, this was a very dumb process.
+For me, at least, this was also a very dumb process.
 What I wanted was the answer, quickly.
 For a given shutter speed, what ND filter is needed for a 2 minute long exposure?
 This is best expressed in a table, as shown below.
-This shows the ND filters needed for a given LE exposure time and non-filter shutter speed.
-It is set out for combinations physical ND filters that are most frequently used, namely 3 stop, 6 stop and 10 stop.
+It shows the ND filters needed for a given LE exposure time and non-filter shutter speed.
+It is set out for combinations of physical ND filters that are most frequently used, namely 3 stop, 6 stop and 10 stop.

-“Long” ND filter tables for urban rivers and lakes and flat seas
+“Long” ND filter tables for urban rivers and lakes and flat seas (stacked single filters)

-Practical ND implementation for “long” LE
+Practical ND implementation for “long” LE exposures

 ND filters are available in several formats.
 Traditionally, 100mm square or oblong filters were used in a slide-in holder that screws or is otherwise mounted onto the lens (often known as the Lee system).
 I started this way, with 150mm filters on a Nikon 14-24 lens.
 The setup was embarrassingly giant, and always attracted unwanted attention wherever I was working.